Penny Hardaway ‘is Memphis.’ Can he bring NCAA glory back to his hometown?

 Most of the dishes — neck bones with white beans, spaghetti, macaroni and cheese — are already prepared, with a masked attendant serving up spoonfuls, though some in the lunchtime crowd are willing to get back to work a little late while waiting for them to refill that aluminum pan of fried chicken.
-Seating is like a school cafeteria: Find the first available chair or familiar face and chow down.
+Seating is like a school cafeteria: Find the first available chair or familiar face and dig in.

 But most afternoons, one table is reliably occupied by old men who gather to vent about life, make fun of one another or console each other.
 Some of them have big money.
 Some just have big mouths.
 Station in life is less relevant than fellowship.
 Just keep the bluster and bluffing elsewhere, because lies are discarded like fried catfish carcasses here.
 They call it “the Truth Table.”

-One afternoon this year, as his University of Memphis men’s basketball team was at its lowest point this season, Tigers Coach Anfernee “Penny” Hardaway showed up for a hot plate.
+One afternoon this year, as his University of Memphis men’s basketball team was at its lowest point, Tigers Coach Anfernee “Penny” Hardaway showed up for a hot plate.

 Hardaway, 50, is among a wave of former NBA players hired by their alma maters in recent years to resuscitate fallen programs.
 It wasn’t going well, because nostalgia usually has an expiration date.
 At Georgetown, Patrick Ewing was on his way to a school-record 21-game losing streak; at Michigan, Juwan Howard would soon be suspended for five games after mushing a Wisconsin assistant in the face during a postgame handshake-line fracas.